-The best of what to eat in Amsterdam
+The best of Dutch Food to eat in Amsterdam

 Later on but a long time ago my friend and I went to Amsterdam together and we got to experience all the treats her family had been serving for years.
 We wandered the streets of Amsterdam eating anything and everything we could find.
 A few of those things stick with me today and I can’t resist a sign for Indonesian foods or a Bitterballen.

 If you only have 36 hours to spend in Amsterdam check out Sam’s post 36 Hours in Amsterdam a Complete Guide loads of ideas and cool things to do.